Company Logo - Home Link

 Barcelona’s metro service is one of the easiest ways to reach the city centre (Plaça de Catalunya, Plaza de España).

-There is currently one route that offers service at the airport – the L9 Sud (Orange) line.
+There is currently just one metro line that services the airport – the L9 Sud (Orange) line.

-This metro line runs every 7-10 minutes and you can expect it to take around 30 minutes to reach its final destination, Zona Universitària.
+The L9 Sud runs every 7 to 10 minutes and it takes around 30 minutes to reach the end of the line, Zona Universitària.

 Barcelona Airport Metro Line L9